Some Captured History of Glanamman and Garnant

-A lack of funds necessary to carry out essential work to the St Margaret's Church building means that the regular Sunday services have now ceased.
+A lack of funds necessary to carry out essential work to the St Margaret's Church building means that the regular Sunday services ceased.
 The church bell was tolled for the final time just before the start of the Christmas Service and Communion, which took place at 9:30am on the 25th of December, 2008.
 Three Carols were sung during the service; "It came upon a midnight clear", "Hark the Herald Angels sing" and finally "O Come all ye faithful".
-The service ended with the organist accompanying the congregation who sang "Happy Birthday", to a church warden who was born on Christmas Day.
+The service ended with the organist accompanying the congregation who sang "Happy Birthday", to church warden Mrs Frost, who was born on Christmas Day.

 Much of the information for this page was taken

 from articles in the Amman Valley Chronicle.
 Other Sources include

 the West Wales Observer and "A Brief Survey of the Ecclesiastical

 Parish of Cwmamman", by Rev. Tudor O. Hughes, Vicar of Cwmamman;